na-na-hi/renget/archive/unesm.md

 We moved south, following the roads at a brisk march.
 It was easy going at first, but eventually the road veered west towards Treasure Town and we had to wade through the grass towards our objective.
 We continued through the grasslands until we arrived at the base of the mountains.

-“Alright everybody, get your gear on.
-We’ll stop for lunch somewhere on the mountains, but it’s going to be a few hours straight of hiking,” said Torchic.
+“Alright everybody, get your gear on." said Torchic.
+"We’ll stop for lunch somewhere on the mountains, but it’s going to be a few hours straight of hiking."

 Cyndaquil and Totodile helped Torchic and I put on our winter clothes before donning their own equipment.